General-Meow/learning-react/README.md

 - When a component has an action on it that calls `this.setState(...)` it forces the component to rerender by calling its `render` method
   - the `setState()` is inherited from React.Component
+  - `setState` takes and object and applies a patch to the current state, so it contains all of the current state plus any changes
+  - You should never change the state my directly manipulating it e.g. `this.state = this.state.name = 'blah'`
+  - state is managed from WITHIN a component, so should be private from change from any other component
   - any child component will also be rerendered
-- It looks as though you use props for the parent to pass on state(values) and behaviour(functions) while state should be used to store public or private data which you can choose to display or not(where the child component works out)
+- It looks as though you use props for the parent to pass on values and behaviour(functions) while state should be used to store public or private data which you can choose to display or not(where the child component works out)
+- You typically used state only if its managed by the current component only
 - Its pretty common to have a parent component to store state for a child component and forward properties or `props` to the child component to display the actual state
   - doing state this way allows you to store state in one place so that you could easily calculate business logic etc.
   - When doing this and child component's need to run an action to update the parent's state, you simply provide the child component with a `props` that contains a function that the child component will need to execute.
-This function effectively becomes a clojure so any values sent with it will be within its own scope and will not change.
+This function effectively becomes a clojure so any values sent with it will be within its own scope and will not change, or any references to variables outside the scope.
 So in this case, we send a function with a reference to the parentsFunction

 ```
 class Parent extends React.Component {